charlesportwoodii/microsoft-gamertag-auth-rs/README.md

-# Authenticating to Minecraft with the Microsoft Authentication Scheme from Rust
+# Retrieving a user's Gamertag and Gamerpicture via Microsoft Authentication Scheme, from Rust
-This program showcases an implementation of the microsoft authentication scheme for Minecraft, written in Rust.
+This program shocases an implementation of the microsoft authentication scheme to retrieve a user's gamertag and gamerpicture, written in rust, forked from https://github.com/ALinuxPerson/mcsoft-auth.

 # Requirements
 You need to obtain a client id and client secret by creating an [Azure application].
 Steps on obtaining the client id and